CoqHott/logrel-coq/DOCKER.md

 # Build Docker Image

-A docker image can be built and generated via
+A docker image is provided with the artifact.
+It can be built and generated again via
 ```
 docker build -t formalization .
 docker save formalization > formalization-docker.tar